30+ Ideas for the Best Things to Do in Kalbarri (2025)

 Snorkel the Blue Holes

-This fish habitat protection area is a snorkeler’s delight, thanks to the teeming marine life and variety of coral making for great snorkelling on a calm day.
+This fish habitat protection area is a snorkeler’s delight, thanks to the teeming marine life and variety of coral, making for great snorkelling on a calm day.
 Due to being a protected area, all fishing is prohibited.
 If you come at low tide, snorkelling can be difficult as the tide can recede quite far.

 Do a Spot of Fishing

 Kalbarri is a fisherman’s delight.
-Popular fishing spots include the Murchison River Mouth jetty at the end of Chinaman’s Beach, beach fishing at Red Bluff Beach or join an offshore fishing charter (enquire with the Kalbarri visitor centre who is running charters at the time of your visit).
+Popular fishing spots include the Murchison River Mouth jetty at the end of Chinaman’s Beach, beach fishing at Red Bluff Beach or join an offshore fishing charter (enquire with the Kalbarri visitor centre about who is running charters at the time of your visit).

 You can buy a local fishing guide at the visitor centre in town, and Kalbarri Sport & Dive are a wealth of local knowledge and sells bait and tackle.